MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 =====================

 This approach identifies Active Modules (AM) through a Protein-Protein Interaction (PPI) network.
-Then it performs an overlap analysis between each AM identified and Rare Diseases pathways frm WP.
+Then it performs an overlap analysis between each AM identified and Rare Diseases pathways from WP.
 For more detail, see :doc:`../approaches/methods_AMI` section.

 Running active modules identification with data extracted automatically from databases